franckeni/accountings_fastapi_ci_cd/README.md

-# Implementation of scalable FastAPI application named Accountings with:
+# Implementation of scalable FastAPI application on AWS EC2 with:
 ##### Clean architecture / Hexagonal Architecture and Clean Code with SONARQUBE
 ##### IOC with dependency-injector (base on containers providers)
 ##### Jenkins CI / CD